 Model Configuration Parameters: Diagnostics

-The Diagnostics category includes parameters for detecting issues related to solvers and solver settings, for example, algebraic loops.
+The Diagnostics category includes parameters for configuring the diagnostic behavior when the software detects issues related to solvers and solver settings, such as algebraic loops.

 Select the diagnostic action to take if Simulink® software detects an algebraic loop while compiling the model.

 Select the diagnostic action to take if artificial algebraic loop minimization cannot be performed for an atomic subsystem or Model block because an input port has direct feedthrough.